wills106/homeassistant-solax-modbus/README.md

 3. Please check the Todo List under discussions for other known issues and what's being worked on.
 4. If your Inverter is asleep do not start this integration / restart HA as you will get the following error **"Modbus Error: [Connection] Failed to connect[Modbus"** You can't establish a connection if there is nothing to connect to.

+## Documentation

+For further Documentation please refer to the [Wiki](https://github.com/wills106/homsassistant-solax-modbus/wiki)

 ## FAQ

 <details>
 <summary>
-1. How do I enable a disabled entitie?
+1. <em>Help, entity I need is not present!</em>
 </summary>
+Your desired entity is most likely disabled.
 Example given is for "Config Max Export"
 >Go to the SolaX Integration page.
 >
 >Find "+xy entities not shown"